Better-Than-Takeout Teriyaki Chicken

 Easy Teriyaki Chicken Recipe Alerts!

-To make this 20 minute chicken recipe, you’ll need the following common ingredients:
+To make this 20-minute homemade teriyaki chicken skillet, you’ll need the following common ingredients:

 • Olive oil